Roger Huerta

 Roger Huerta (born May 20, 1983) is an American mixed martial artist currently fighting in the lightweight division.
-He initially gained exposure by competing in the lightweight division of the Ultimate Fighting Championship, Bellator Fighting Championships and later ONE Championship.
+He initially gained exposure by competing in the lightweight division of the Ultimate Fighting Championship (UFC), Bellator Fighting Championships and later ONE Championship.
+The adversity of his childhood and early years, including his parents leaving him in two foreign countries, once during the Salvadoran Civil War, have been the subject of several publications.

 Early life

-Huerta was born in Los Angeles, California.
-He had an arduous childhood with life continuing to be difficult throughout his teen years.
+Huerta had an arduous childhood with life continuing to be difficult throughout his teen years.
 Despite adversity, he has overcome many challenges, ultimately living what has been described as a "life that Hollywood producers make movies about".

-Born to Lydia and Rogelio Huerta in Los Angeles, California, he spent the first 6 years of his life in Texas.
-His father became heavily involved in drugs and alcohol and began an affair with another woman that led to a separation with Lydia.
+Born in Los Angeles, California on May 20, 1983 to Lydia, a Salvadoran, and Rogelio Huerta, a Mexican, he spent the first six years of his life in Dallas, Texas.
+He had a happy childhood until his father became heavily involved in drugs and alcohol and began an affair with another woman that led to a separation with Lydia.

-Huerta's mother became physically abusive, and when Huerta came to school with bruises covering his body, Child Protective Services intervened, placing him in a foster home for a short time.
+Huerta's mother became physically abusive following her separation from Rogelio, and when Huerta came to school with bruises covering his body, Child Protective Services intervened, placing him in a foster home for a short time.
 In 1990, Lydia lost the custody battle for Huerta and fled the United States with Huerta, age 7, to her parents’ home in El Salvador.
-Shortly upon arriving, Lydia abandoned Huerta leaving him in the care of his grandparents at the time of the El Salvadoran Civil War.
+Shortly upon arriving, Lydia abandoned Huerta leaving him in the care of his grandparents at the time of the Salvadoran Civil War.
 She returned a year later only to leave him on his father's doorstep in Texas.
 That was the last time he saw his mother.
-Huerta openly talks about the mental and physical abuse he endured from his father and stepmother in that year.
-The next year he was relocated to Mexico and left with his father's parents living in poverty.
+Huerta openly talks about the mental and physical abuse he endured from his father and stepmother respectively in that year.
+The next year he was relocated to Mexico after his father caught his stepmother physically abusing him and lived with his father's parents who were impoverished.
 They would often send him out into the streets selling picture frames to tourists to make money.
-For a brief time, his father and stepmother came back into his life where they moved to the Rio Grande Valley and enrolled him halfway through the year into 3rd grade.
-At 12 his father left home, and soon after Roger was kicked out by his stepmother.
-He lived on the streets for many years and survived by joining a youth gang.
+For a brief time, his father and stepmother came back into his life where they moved to Pharr, Texas and enrolled him halfway through the year into 3rd grade, in addition to his stepmother resuming the cycle of abuse.
+At age 12 Huerta's father abandoned the family, and soon after, his stepmother kicked him out of the house.
+He then lived on the streets for many years and survived by joining a youth gang.
 He often slept in alleys and on rooftops, but was encouraged by his friends to remain in school where he could eat a provided breakfast and lunch.